 Golden Bay is blessed with many many kilometres of gorgeous safe-swimming sandy beaches.

 However, of them all, Pohara is the only one with cafes, bars, restaurants, a golf course, art galleries, kayak hire, blo-kart hire - you name it.
 All just a short walk or drive away from apartmentsonabel.nz

 Pohara is probably Golden Bay's tourism capital (though that could be hotly debated).

 |Ligar Bay, Golden Bay|

-A few minute's drive from the Wildcat Motel is Ligar Bay, resplendent with golden sand, barbecue areas, shady trees and great safe swimming at high tide.
+A few minute's drive from Apartments on Abel is Ligar Bay, resplendent with golden sand, barbecue areas, shady trees and great safe swimming at high tide.

 |Tata Island, Golden Bay|